daattali/shinydisconnect/README.md

 <h2 id="usage">How to use</h2>

-Call `disonnectMessage()` anywhere in a Shiny app's UI to add a nice message when a shiny app disconnects. `disonnectMessage()` has parameters to modify the text, position, and colours of the disconnect message.
+Call `disconnectMessage()` anywhere in a Shiny app's UI to add a nice message when a shiny app disconnects. `disconnectMessage()` has parameters to modify the text, position, and colours of the disconnect message.

 Note that it's not possible to distinguish between errors and timeouts - they will both show the same message.